Marie Meyer (aviator)

+Early life

 Marie Meyer was born in Illinois on January 17, 1899.
 Soon after her parents, John and Dora Meyer, moved to St. Louis, Missouri.
-After graduating from hign school, Marie worked in a store and saved money for flying lessons.
+After graduating from high school, Marie worked in a store and saved money for flying lessons.
 She learned to fly with William B. Robertson, who opened a flying school in 1918 at the St. Louis Flying Field.
 St. Louis was one of a few cities in the United States to have a civilian airfield.
 Meyer completed her last hour of practice flying in 1921, at the State Fair in Sedalia.

+Career

 By 1922, Marie had earned her pilot’s license, bought one of the training "Jennies" being sold off by the US Army, and formed the Marie Meyer Flying Circus.
 The Marie Meyer Flying Circus performed at state fairs across the American Midwest.
 Her pilots included Charles Lee Fower, Joe Hammer, Jimmie Donohue, John Hunter, Joe Lawrence, Frank Dunn, and even Charles Lindbergh during his barnstorming days.

 At one point, future NASA scientist Robert T. Jones worked for the Marie Meyer Flying Circus.
 He took flying lessons in return for doing engineering maintenance jobs, "carrying gas and patching wing tips".

 Marie was successful in getting sponsorships from companies such as Flint automobiles and Texaco oil and gas, who partnered with her in advertising.
 Companies such as the Jefferson County Oil Company donated oil and gas for events.

 Marie Meyer performed as a pilot, a wingwalker and a parachutist.
 The stunts she performed included standing on the upper wing of the biplane while it looped-the-loop, sometimes while holding a rope and sometimes with her feet tucked into stirrups so she could wave to the audience.
 Another stunt was to leap from the lower wing of the plane while wearing a parachute.
 Meyer also hired Elbert “Bertie” Brooks, a trapeze artist, to perform while hanging below the plane.